In This Document

 SuperSoftware - Multinote - Development Team 1

 SuperSoftware - Multinote - Development Team 2

 If your company name indicates your product, and your product name is trademarked, then you have several choices for a production group name.
 For example if your company is Mark's Software and your Trademarked' application is Multinote then you can have your production group name be one of the following:

 - Mark's Software - Multinote

 We ask that you not add other, unnecessary information to a production group name.
-For example, including text indicating that the group name is associated with Blackboard REST APIs is not necessary, as given the context, we and the Learn Administrator know that's where and how the group name is being used.
+For example, including text indicating that the group name is associated with Blackboard REST APIs is not necessary, nor is an indication of server type such as '-test', '-stage', or '-production', as given the context, we and the Learn Administrator know that's where and how the group name is being used.
 It doesn't matter if you have a SOAP Web Service proxy of the same name as that shows up on a different page.

 We will only assign site and rate limits higher than the defaults for development groups to Production Groups that meet these naming requirements.

 Next, let's take a look at how you create Groups.

 Management of Groups and Applications requires that you have logged into the Developer Portal.
 Once logged in you are taken to the Application Management portion of the Developer Portal.
 It is here that you may manage your groups.